 Noboribetsu Grand Hotel

 Address: Noboribetsu Onsen 154

-Takinoya Bekkan Tamanoyu is a cozy hotel offering ryokan accommodation in the notable Noboribetsu resort town, just a 4-minute walk from the food street and Jigokudani.
+Guests can book a private onsen in Hokkaido’s Takinoya Bekkan Tamanoyu, which makes this place extra special.
+This cozy hotel offers ryokan accommodations in the notable Noboribetsu resort town, just a 4-minute walk from the food street and Jigokudani.
 Guest rooms feature a minimalist design with traditional tatami mats, futons and chabudai dining tables that allow you to fully immerse in the nostalgic Japanese style.
 The ryokan is known for its cloudy white sulfurous hot spring waters, which is particularly beneficial for good health and beauty.
 Furthermore, at Takinoya, you will be able to tuck into traditional Japanese kaiseki breakfast and dinner, prepared with fresh local produce and char-grilled by the fireplace.
 So book a stay at Takinoya Bekkan Tamanoyu for an immersive Japanese experience!